 (EDU) was founded in 2018 with a vision of revolutionizing medical education.
 EDU’s founders recognized a distinct lack of practicing and prospective physicians worldwide, in particular in rural regions.
 EDU is proud to be the first digital educational institute of its kind in Europe, offering an interactive, bachelor, and master’s degree in Human Medicine taught in the English language.
 The entirety of the theoretical phase of student teaching and facilitation of learning is done in an innovative online environment.
 This makes the student learning experience interactive, enjoyable and accessible for medical students across a broader platform, including those who may not otherwise have physical access to a medical school.

 A dedicated team of medical tutors delivers a cutting-edge programme using a modified problem-based-learning approach set out by a diversely trained Curriculum Team.
 The programme is split into a Bachelor and Master of Medicine, attainable in three and two years respectively.
-Students wishing to become medical doctors will need to complete the full five-year curriculum, in line with the EU directive 2005/36.
+Students pursuing a career in medicine will need to complete the full five-year curriculum, in line with the EU directive 2005/36.
 Those wishing to pursue a career in research or other clinical careers may wish to take the Bachelor’s of Medicine programme alone and seek further, more specific qualifications thereafter.

 The Curriculum Team implements a variety of student-centered learning approaches to maintain student engagement and optimize the learning process.
 This often includes the use of a flipped classroom model with an emphasis on active student participation and hence, improved learning and retention of knowledge.

-Students are also provided with personal support from mentors who guide and coach them on their journey to become a medical doctor.
+Students are also provided with personal support from mentors who guide and coach them on their journey.
 Mentors at EDU come from a diverse range of backgrounds and assist with soft skills, medical English, and personal support throughout the programme.
 This is a further benefit to studies at EDU when compared with many traditional teaching approaches.

 Unsurprisingly, EDU is growing rapidly and increasing in popularity.
 The long-term goal is to expand and develop outside of the EU as well as to continue to flourish within Europe.
 In light of the current pandemic, prospective student interest is soaring, and it is becoming even more clear now, how a medical education taught through an online platform is fit for the 21st century and current healthcare system.